tomkeus/vasp_unfold/README.md

 You can use the code in whatever way you see fit, but if it is used to produce the data for the publication, please cite [Ref.
 1](#ref_1).

+In addition, a small utility called fatplot is provided to quickly plot the bandstructures contained in the VASPs PROCAR files.

 The code is given as is, ie. there is no guarantee that it will work.
 However, if you have some problems, or the code does not behave in a way you expect it to, I encourage you to report the problem to my [e-mail](mailto:tomic@itp.uni-frankfurt.de) and I will try to fix it as soon as possible.

 ## Installation